 Erin has been a runner for over 10 years.
 She has completed several half marathons, a full marathon, and a handful of 5, 8, and 10ks.
 Because of this, she understands the common challenges that come up for runners and endurance athletes.
 Erin loves blending intuitive eating with sports nutrition because it provides the perfect opportunity to really tune-in and see what it is your body needs for optimal performance and recovery.

 Our culture supports the thin ideal, and diet culture encourages disordered eating behaviors.
 Erin recognizes that weight and nutrition are just one piece of the puzzle that contributes to our health.
 She will support you along your path to reduce anxiety and build confidence in food choices.
 For those who require more specialized or a higher level of care, Erin can help you connect with and build your support team.

 Erin has a strong clinical background and is confident counseling on a variety of medical conditions as well as general preventive nutrition.

 What to Expect

 Follow-up visits are recommended weekly, at least in the beginning.
-During these sessions, you will review your progress on your goals, and work with Erin to explore additional barriers and motivators.
-She will provide education and resources as needed to help you reach your goals.
-These resources range from evidence-based nutrition information, meal planning resources, recipes, and worksheets.
+During these sessions, we will review your progress on your goals, and explore additional barriers and motivators.
+This might include education, resources, and/or referrals to other providers.

 Insurance and Payment